MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Generate the technical plan using the specification and constitution.
 1. Generate the tasks file using the spec, plan, and constitution.
 1. Implement the tasks required for an MVP application.

-## Configure the GitHub Spec Kit in your development environment

-The GitHub Spec Kit includes a command-line interface (CLI) tool called Specify that initializes projects for spec-driven development.
-The GitHub Spec Kit integrates with Visual Studio Code through the GitHub Copilot Chat extension to provide AI-assisted generation of constitutions, specifications, plans, and tasks.

-In this task, you install the GitHub Spec Kit CLI tool and configure Visual Studio Code for spec-driven development.

-Use the following steps to complete this task:

-1. Open a terminal window.

-    You can use a Command Prompt, PowerShell, or Terminal window.

-1. Ensure that Python 3.11 or later is installed.

-    GitHub Spec Kit's CLI tool is Python-based and requires Python 3.11+.

-    To check the installed Python version, run the following command:

-    ```powershell
-    python --version
-    ```

-    Required output: **Python 3.11.0** or later.

-    If you need to install Python, you can download the installer from the following URL: [python.org](https://www.python.org/downloads/).

-    If you're in a corporate environment, you can also use your organization's software distribution system.

-1. To install uv using Windows PowerShell, run the following command:

-    ```powershell
-    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
-    ```

-    GitHub Spec Kit uses uv for CLI installation and management.

-    You can find more installation instructions at the following URL: [docs.astral.sh/uv](https://docs.astral.sh/uv/)

-1. To ensure that uv is in your environment PATH, restart your terminal window, and then run the following commands:

-    ```powershell
-    cd C:\
-    uv --version
-    ```

-    You should see output similar to the following sample:

-    ```output
-    uv 0.9.16 (a63e5b62e 2025-12-06)
-    ```

-1. To install GitHub Spec Kit's Specify CLI tool, run the following PowerShell command:

-    ```powershell
-    uv tool install specify-cli --from git+https://github.com/github/spec-kit.git
-    ```

-    This command installs the latest version directly from the GitHub repository and makes the *specify* command available system-wide.

-    The specify command-line tool is used to initialize projects for spec-driven development.

-1. To ensure that the *specify* command is in your environment PATH, restart your terminal window, and then run the following command:

-    ```powershell
-    specify version
-    ```

-    After a short delay, you should see output that's similar to the following sample:

-    ```output
-         CLI Version    0.0.22
-    Template Version    0.0.90
-            Released    2025-121-04
-              Python    3.14.0
-            Platform    Windows
-        Architecture    AMD64
-          OS Version    10.0.26200
-    ```

-    Troubleshooting installation issues:

-    - Command not found: If the *specify* command isn't recognized after installation, the *uv* tools directory might not be in your PATH.
-To verify the installation, run *uv tool list* command.
-You might need to restart your terminal or manually add the tools directory to your PATH.

-    - In corporate environments with SSL interception, you might need to configure certificates.
-Contact your IT department for assistance.

-1. Open Visual Studio Code, and then ensure that GitHub Copilot Chat is enabled.

-    The GitHub Spec Kit integrates with Visual Studio Code through the GitHub Copilot Chat extension.
-If you can open the Chat view and interact with GitHub Copilot, the extension is installed and enabled.

-    For GitHub Enterprise Server environments:

-    - Open Visual Studio Code Settings (Ctrl+,)

-    - Search for "github.enterprise"

-    - Set "Github: Enterprise Uri" to your server URL (for example, `https://github.yourcompany.com`)

-    - Sign in using your enterprise credentials

-Your GitHub Spec Kit development environment is now configured and ready.

 ## Import the ContosoDashboard repository and initialize GitHub Spec Kit